KJ5CYM/Splatoon-Pinball/README.md

 Kicksaves (non-traditional):
 This table features different kicksaves than you're probably used to.
 The right rail activates the right one and you could probably guess that the left rail lights- you know what I'm about to say.
 When your ball goes down the outlane, it will lock into a kicker beneath your flipper.
 You will need to raise your flipper so that the ball can be safely launched through that space.
 If you die when a kicksave is lit, You will be allowed to plunge straight to the upper deck and avoid purgutory.

 Look at the script if you want to begin to try and understand the exact points associated with things.
-Best of luck to you; my naming convention sucks.
+Best of luck to you; my variable naming convention sucks.